-These special places pay tribute to veterans and serve as reminders of their courage and sacrifice throughout the history of our nation.
-Such sites include:
+These special NPS sites pay tribute to veterans and serve as reminders of their courage and sacrifice throughout the history of our nation.
+Just three examples –

 For purposes of this FREE admission program, a veteran is identified as an individual who has served in the United States Armed Forces, including the National Guard and Reserves, and is able to present one of the following forms of identification: